 As a child, he loved to write and draw.
 He became obsessed with maps and explored much of Blackburn.
 In 1930, at 23, Wainwright saved up five pounds and took a week’s holiday in the Lake District with his cousin Eric Beardsall.
 They arrived in Windermere and, doing as everybody told him, climbed to Orrest Head.
 At the top, he surveyed the spectacular panorama before him and could not believe such beauty existed.
-That day changed Alfred Wainwright’s life forever.
-He knew this was the place he wanted to be.
+This day changed his life forever, and he knew this was the place he wanted to be.